vespa-engine/blog/_posts/2020-11-12-from-research-to-production-scaling-a-state-of-the-art-machine-learning-system.md

 BERT-base models, containing 12 layers with hidden dimension size of 768 and thus around 110 million parameters.
 These are reasonably large models, particularly when used in time-constrained environments.
-However, in the paper ["Well-Read Students Learn Better: On the Importance of Pre-training Compact Models,"](https://arxiv.org/abs/1908.08962) the authors show that smaller models can indeed work very well.
+However, in the paper [Well-Read Students Learn Better: On the Importance of Pre-training Compact Models](https://arxiv.org/abs/1908.08962), the authors show that smaller models can indeed work very well.
 The "miniature" models referenced in this paper can be found in the [Transformers model repository](https://huggingface.co/google/bert_uncased_L-12_H-768_A-12).